Pruthvi2808/loan-default-analysis-dashboard/README.md

 * Data inconsistencies

 ### Step 3
 Imported the cleaned dataset into Power BI Desktop.

 ### Step 4
 Used Power Query to perform data transformation, data type validation, and data modeling before creating the Power BI dashboard.

 ### Step 5
 Enabled Column Quality, Column Distribution, and Column Profile in Power Query to assess data quality and identify missing values, duplicate records, and data inconsistencies.

 ### Step 6

-Created calculated columns, DAX measures, and KPIs to support business analysis and interactive reporting.
+Created calculated columns, DAX measures, and KPIs to support the analysis and interactive reporting.

 ### Step 7
 Developed a three-page interactive Power BI dashboard featuring KPIs, slicers, drill-through navigation, and interactive visualizations for loan performance and borrower analysis.

 ### Step 8
 Published the report to Power BI Service.

 ---